First Hire Checklist

 Post your ad on job boards.

-There are free, paid, general, and specialty niche job boards available online for you to post on.
+There are free, paid, general, and specialty job boards available online for you to post on.
 You can also post your job ad on your company website and configure the HTML code so that Google for Jobs will pick it up and distribute it.

 3.3